amanv8060/amanv8060/README.md

 ### What I am up to right now 👨‍💻

-Currently working as a Mobile Development Intern [Machaao](https://messenggerx.io/).
+Currently working as a Software Engineer at [Brandie](https://brandie.io/).

 ### What I am currently learning 😁